alice-biometrics/petisco/docs/databases.md

         databases.initialize() # (2)
 ```

-1. Add the `SqlDatabase` implementation to a `Databases` singleton object
+1. Adds the `SqlDatabase` implementation to a `Databases` singleton object
 2. Initializes all the added implementations.

 !!! tip "Use available implementations"